kgxsz/devops-101/part-four/README.md

 ## Set yourself up
 I'll assume that you've done the previous workshops and have Ansible and the AWS cli set up on your machine.

-You'll want a good overview of what you're doing throughout this workshop, so I would recommend opening the following AWS web concole services in seperate browser tabs so that you can move back and fourth easily:
+You'll want a good overview of what you're doing throughout this workshop, so I would recommend opening the following AWS web console services in separate browser tabs so that you can move back and fourth easily:

 - Cloudformation
 - EC2